matheuspegorari/spring-boot-API/README.md

 ## Overview

-This REST API was developed in Spring Boot to be used in conjunction with the frontend design shown in this Figma file: [Voll.med](https://www.figma.com/file/N4CgpJqsg7gjbKuDmra3EV/Voll.med?type=design&node-id=2-1007&mode=design).
+REST API developed in Spring Boot to be used in conjunction with the following frontend design shown in this Figma file: [Voll.med](https://www.figma.com/file/N4CgpJqsg7gjbKuDmra3EV/Voll.med?type=design&node-id=2-1007&mode=design).

 ## Getting Started